-If you’re convinced your hamster’s bored, you need to offer your pet more stimulation.
+If you suspect that your hamster's bored, offer your pet more stimulation.
 This is called environmental enrichment.
-You create an environment with more stimuli that help your hamster exercise their physical and mental capabilities.
+You create an environment with more interesting things to do.
+These elements help your hamster exercise their physical and mental capabilities.
 More stimuli keep your hammy busy and away from chewing the cage bars.

 Ways to do that include -

 - Adding a variety of hamster toys, including hamster chew toys like these.

 - Enriching your hamster diet with healthy treats.